Frequently Asked Questions

 Why “Gathering”… why not “Meeting” or “Service”?

-You may not know this, but there is, actually, no biblical command that we are to attend a church service or meeting for any level of frequency.
-The closest we get to this are the verses found in Hebrews 10: 24 And let us consider one another in order to stir up love and good works, 25 not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.
+The scripture indicates that we are to come together as a community of believers on a regular basis: Hebrews 10: 24 And let us consider one another in order to stir up love and good works, 25 not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.
 Though God is a God of order, He does not define exactly what "assembling of ourselves together" looks like.
 We know the apostles focus was to be dedicated to the ministry of prayer and the word (Acts 6:4).
 So we want to follow their example.

-When you view Acts 2:46-47, you find that the early group of believers was gathering on a daily basis.
+When you view Acts 2:46-47, you find that the early group of believers were gathering on a daily basis.
 Then, throughout other passages and from the early church fathers, you find believers gathering on the Sabbath and on the first day of the week.
 Yet, we receive no New Testament command on frequency or a specific day.
 We recognize that scripture views the Sabbath as being fulfilled through Christ (Colossians 2:16-17).
-At the TLC Gathering, we believe that God has called us to serve Him every day but recognize that the logistics for gathering daily is a bit difficult in the crazy pace of our society.
-So, we have to chosen to have our main “Gathering” on Saturday evening to allow for a time of food, connecting, prayer, singing, teaching (and discussing the teaching), and doing Kingdom work.
+At the TLC Gathering, we believe that God has called us to serve Him every day but recognize that the logistics for gathering daily is a bit difficult due to the crazy pace of our society.
+So, we have to chosen to have our longest “Gathering” on Sunday afternoon to allow for a time of food, connecting, prayer, singing, teaching, discussion and doing Kingdom work.
 Click here for more elaborate details regarding our “Gathering”.

 What is this “Gathering” like?